willfitzpatrick4/willfitzpatrick4.github.io/_posts/2019-04-13-/Project4.md

 The second dataset is an international record from the World Bank containing countries' GDP from 1960 to 2015.

-The third contains records of the Sciamgo Journal and Country Rank for Energy Engineering and Power Technology this ranks countries based on their journal contributions in areas mentioned in the previous sets.
+The third contains records of the Sciamgo Journal and Country Rank for Energy Engineering and Power Technology.
+This ranks countries based on their journal contributions with regards to areas mentioned in the previous sets.

 ## Reorganisation and Cleaning